moinulmoin/chadnext/README.md

 If you find this project useful, please consider giving it a star ⭐️ to show your support.
 And don't forget to watch this repo to stay updated on future releases!

 Thank you for checking out ChadNext! 😊

+## Frequently Asked Questions (FAQs) 🤔

+**Q: How is ChadNext different from other templates?**

+A: ChadNext provides a comprehensive set of features, including a UI component library, authentication, database integration, analytics, and deployment.
+It offers a quick start with a minimal setup, leveraging the power of Next.js, a full-stack React framework.
+TypeScript ensures type safety, and linting and formatting tools maintain code consistency and readability.
+I didn't find any template combining all these together.
+That's why I connected the dots and made ChadNext.

+**Q: Why isn't a specific feature or tool included in ChadNext?**

+A: ChadNext aims to provide a lightweight template with essential features.
+Additional features and tools can be customized and added based on project requirements.
+The flexibility allows developers to choose and integrate their preferred tools or libraries according to their specific needs and preferences.
+ChadNext encourages modular development practices, enabling easy addition or removal of features as the project evolves.

+**Q: Why it has no state management tool?**

+A: With Nextjs 13, you would hardly feel the neccesity of a state management library.
+Even if you need any, feel free to add one you prefer.
+[Zustand](https://github.com/pmndrs/zustand) or [Jotai](https://jotai.org/) is hgihly recommended.

 ## Contributing 🤝